 She laughs when I startle her.

 In the past, it was very rare for our daughter to smile for strangers.
 Now, she is cautious around strangers, but when she likes someone I can tell because she smiles more, looks back at them for approval as she crawls away, or reaches out her hand to them.

-Sometimes her personality is vibrant & we hear screams of excitement as she crawls through the house.
+Sometimes her personality is vibrant and we hear screams of excitement as she crawls through the house.

 Other times, she is quiet and contemplative as she explores a speck of lint on the floor (or gecko poop…HA!).

 I like to observe my daughter.
 Take pictures.
 Videos.
 Record these precious moments as she grows.
-Just enjoy really being with her in the now.
+Be with her in this moment.

 I will honor my daughter by getting rid of the labels.